apache/yunikorn-site/docs/api/scheduler.md

 ### Queue applications

-Fetch all Applications for the given Partition Queue combination and displays general information about the applications like used resources, queue name, submission time and allocations.
+Fetch all Applications for the given Partition/Queue combination and displays general information about the applications like used resources, queue name, submission time and allocations.

-**URL** : `/ws/v1/partition/{partitioName}/queue/{queueName}/applications`
+**URL** : `/ws/v1/partition/{partitionName}/queue/{queueName}/applications`

 **Method** : `GET`